 When Peach reached her sixteenth year, she was given more freedom to roam around the castle.
-The Mushroom Sovereign's ancestral home was ancient and vast, with many secret passageways and hidden chambers.
+Her family's ancestral home was ancient and vast, with many secret passageways and hidden chambers.
 Some rooms were filled with magic, and opening their doors would lead to strange and interesting places.
-One room was filled with snow and a glimmering crystal ice city.
-Another door opened into a vast sea, with the ruins of a half-sunken tower vaguely visible on the horizon.
+One room was filled with snow and an ice city that glimmered like crystal.
+Another door opened onto a vast sea, with the ruins of a half-sunken tower visible on the horizon.
 Peach couldn't wait until she came of age.
-Not only would she ascend the throne to rule alongside her father, but she would also begin her lessons in magic with Toadsworth.
+Not only would she ascend the throne to rule alongside her father, but she would also begin magic lessons with Toadsworth.

-That was still a few years away, though; so, for the time being, Peach contented herself with roaming around the lower portion of the castle, where the servants lived and worked.
-In contrast to the starry ceilings and glittering chandeliers of the upper palace, the rooms near the castle's foundation had a closer, warmer, earthier feel.
-The narrow hallways were fragrant with the familiar smells of human people and mushroom people, fresh laundry, and the food being prepared in the great kitchens.
-Whenever the princess descended to visit, she would always be greeted fondly and given small morsels of sweets as a memento of her visit.
-Since it could be lonely in the lofty halls above, Peach found her way into the servant's quarters more and more as she grew older.
+That was still a few years away, so for the time being Peach contented herself with exploring the lower portion of the castle, where the servants lived and worked.
+In contrast to the starry ceilings and glittering chandeliers of the upper palace, the rooms near the castle's foundation had a closer and warmer feel.
+The narrow hallways were fragrant with the scent of fresh laundry and the aroma of the food being prepared in the great kitchens.
+Whenever the princess descended to visit, she would always be greeted fondly and given sweets.
+Since it was lonely in the lofty halls above, Peach found her way into the servant's quarters more and more as she grew older.

 "Ah!"
-The young man, startled, sprang to his feet and, in the process, overturned the lantern at his side.
-The flame dimmed for a brief moment before he caught hold of the lantern and stood up, getting the first good look at his visitor.
+The young man, startled, sprang to his feet, overturning the lantern at his side.
+The flame dimmed for a brief moment before he caught hold of the lantern and stood up, getting his first good look at his visitor.
 "Princess!"

 "Who are you?
 What are you doing here?
 What is this place?" asked Peach, looking around in amazement.

-"Ah, ah, uh, um," the young man stammered, suddenly aware of his uncouth appearance.
+"Ah, um," he stammered, suddenly aware of his uncouth appearance.

 "What is your name?"

-"My, um, my name is Mario.
+"My name is Mario, Your Highness.
 I'm the son of the plumber who engineered the castle pipes."

-Peach gazed at the boy standing before her.
+Peach gazed at the young man.
 He was still skinny with youth, but his arms and shoulders spoke of strength and endurance.
-His hands were big and awkward, but his long, graceful fingers told tales of skill and experience.
-His hair was black and hung untidily around his face.
+His hands were big and awkward, and his black hair hung untidily around his face.
 He had a prominent nose, but it looked handsome on his round, boyish face.
 The shadow of a beard tinged his cheeks and jaw.
 His eyes were dark blue, like the night sky.
-He stood there, bashfully, looking at her, waiting for an approving response.
+He stood there bashfully, waiting for an approving response.
 Peach blushed and looked away.

-"I wasn't aware that the castle was equipped with so many pipes.
+"I wasn't aware that the castle had so many pipes.
 What are they here for?"
-Indeed, they were a sight to see.
+Indeed, they were a sight to behold.
 They were fashioned out of a metallic substance that shone green in the lamplight.
 Some of them looked big enough to crawl into.

 Peach didn't know, but she had a vague idea.
 "And your father built these?" she asked.

-"Well, um, you see," Mario stammered, overcome with a sudden modesty, "my dad designed them, and a whole slew of people helped build them.
+"Well, um," Mario stammered, overcome with a sudden modesty, "my dad designed them, and a whole slew of people helped to build them.
 This is before I was born, of course.
-Now, the whole set of them has gotten old and leaky," he gestured with the lantern, throwing light onto the pipe maze, "so my old man sent me and my kid brother out to make adjustments."
+Now they've all gotten old and leaky," he gestured with the lantern, throwing light onto the pipe maze, "so my old man sent me and my brother to make repairs."

 "Your brother?
 Is he in there?
 Right now?"
-Peach pointed towards the pipes.
+Peach pointed toward the pipes.

 "In… there?
 Oh, no!"
 Mario replied, laughing.
-"He got hungry and decided to go upstairs to get something to eat.
-It's about suppertime, you know."
+"He got hungry and decided to go upstairs to get something to eat."

-Princess Peach was charmed by Mario.
-She was charmed by his low town accent, by his bashfulness, by his arcane knowledge, and, most of all, by his deep blue eyes, which danced in the flickering light.
+Peach was charmed by Mario.
+She was charmed by his lowtown accent, by his arcane knowledge, and, most of all, by his deep blue eyes, which danced in the flickering light.

-"I was just about to get something to eat.
-Would you give me the pleasure of accompanying me?" the princess asked, grinning.
+"I was just about to get something to eat myself.
+Would you mind accompanying me?" she asked, grinning.

 "The pleasure is all mine."
 This time Mario blushed and looked away.